The Cotswolds (UK Parliament constituency): Constituency profile

-This was also the constituency that, when declared during the 2015 UK general election, saw the Conservatives win a surprise majority, in which David Cameron was re-elected as prime minister; a hung parliament had been widely expected.
+This was also the constituency that, when declared during the 2015 general election, saw the Conservatives win a surprise majority, in which David Cameron was re-elected as prime minister; a hung parliament had been widely expected.

 Boundaries

 The constituency was created in 1997 as Cotswold, mostly from the former seat of Cirencester and Tewkesbury.
 In 2010 the name was changed to The Cotswolds to reflect the commonly used name of the area.